JustinGausin/JustinGausin.github.io/_posts/2020-10-20-scraping-indeed.md

 #### Cleaning:
 Some reviews were unusable as a result of the scraping: either from duplicated reviews or mismatch data row to its column (e.g. a Job Title inside the Date column).
 I cleaned the data using the combination of Python and R.  Python curated the duplicates, and R allowed to strip the Dates into its columns using regex.
+An excerpt of the code below to create independent columns of day, month, year, and weekday using R.
 ~~~ R
 #mydata = read.csv("Indeed_records.csv", sep =";")
 rawdata <- fread('Indeed/filtered.csv', fill = TRUE)